fedora-infra/noggin/docs/index.rst

 ========================
-Securitas' documentation
+Noggin's documentation
 ========================

-*securitas* is a self-service portal for FreeIPA.
+*noggin* is a self-service portal for FreeIPA.
 The primary purpose of the portal is to allow users to sign up and manage their account information and group membership.

-Immediate goals of *securitas* are:
+Immediate goals of *noggin* are:

 * Allow users to register (i.e., create FreeIPA accounts)
 * Allow users to see select information about other users